Mike Rounds: Environment

 In 2017, Rounds was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
 According to OpenSecrets, Rounds has received over $200,000 from oil, gas and coal interests since 2012.
 Rounds supported embattled Environmental Protection Agency Administrator Scott Pruitt, who had come under scrutiny because of extraordinary expenditures for personal security and luxury travel, and the appearances of ethical conflicts, defending him on Meet the Press.
 Calling the criticism "nitpicking", he said, "I don't know how much of it is overblown and how much of it is accurate, to be honest."

 Criminal justice

 Rounds opposed the FIRST STEP Act, a bipartisan criminal justice reform bill that Trump signed into law.
 The bill passed 87–12 on December 18, 2018.

 Israel Anti-Boycott Act

 In March 2018, Rounds co-sponsored the Israel Anti-Boycott Act (s.
 720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the West Bank if protesting actions by the Israeli government.

 Health care

-Rounds opposes the Affordable Care Act (Obamacare), and has voted to repeal it.
+Rounds opposes the Affordable Care Act (also known as Obamacare), and has voted to repeal it.
 In 2019, he said he supported lawsuits seeking to overturn it.